scalyr/scalyr-tool/README.md

 ## TODO

-Add support for the "filter" and "function" arguments to https://www.scalyr.com/help/api#timeseriesQuery.
+Add option to use LF, rather than CRLF, when outputting CSV (for `facet-query` in particular).

 ## Revision History